Q: What types of careers will an MPA help me succeed in?

 Q: How long does it take to complete the MPA program?

 A: That, of course, depends on how many credits you take per quarter and whether or not you take classes during the summer quarter.
 The program is designed to be completed in 18 months for full-time students.
 20-25% of our students complete the program on that timeline.
 Many of our students, however, have full-time jobs that make a full courseload impracticable.
 50% complete the program within 36 months.
-Students may take up to six years to complete the program without reapplying for admission.
+Students may take up to six years to complete the program.

 Q: Is an internship required for the MPA degree?